 Potstickers are a type of dumpling usually filled with ground pork and cabbage but they are versatile and can be personalized to your taste.
-Try a few different kinds for a delicious, super-easy snack.
+Try a few different kinds for a fun, easy to put together snack.

 Yield: approximately 40–50 potstickers